Recommendations

 Senior Film Conservator

-In the vast archive of Short cinema, Cab Calloway's Hi-De-Ho stands as a artistic bravery beacon, the narrative complexity found here is a rare find in the 1934 landscape.
+In the vast archive of Musical cinema, Cab Calloway's Hi-De-Ho stands as a artistic bravery beacon, the narrative complexity found here is a rare find in the 1934 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1934 manage to capture to explore the darker corners of the human condition with artistic bravery.